seelikes/SmartAssign/README.md

 # SmartAssign
-a smarter version of Object.assign. deep assign when Object.assign is defined, otherwise, it will deep copy every property iterately.
+a smarter version of Object.assign. deep assign when Object.assign is defined, otherwise, it will deep copy every property iteratively.

 ## install
 npm install --save smart-assign

-## require and attention
-this library use es2015 to write its code, this may cause any project using this library also need to use es2015.

 ## usage example